aupiff/collar-daniells-solutions/lesson_1.md

 6. Cornelia and Julia are walking and singing.

-Cornēlia et Iūlia ambulant et cantant
+Cornēlia et Iūlia ambulant et cantant.

 7. The girl sings, and the farmer works.

-Puella cantat et agricola laborat
+Puella cantat et agricola laborat.

 8. Sailors and farmers are working.

-Nautae et agricolae laborant
+Nautae et agricolae laborant.